vib3ai/monad-agent-kit/README.md

   modelName: 'gpt-4',
 });

+// Create the system prompt
+const systemPrompt = `You are a helpful assistant that can interact with the Monad blockchain.
+You have access to tools that allow you to check balances and transfer ETH.
+Always be helpful, concise, and clear in your responses.`;

+// Create the prompt template
+const prompt = ChatPromptTemplate.fromMessages([
+  ["system", systemPrompt],
+  ["human", "{input}"],
+]);

 // Create the agent
-const reactAgent = createReactAgent({
+const openAIAgent = createOpenAIFunctionsAgent({
   llm,
   tools,
+  prompt,
 });

-const agentExecutor = AgentExecutor.fromAgentAndTools({
+const executor = AgentExecutor.fromAgentAndTools({
-  agent: reactAgent,
+  agent: openAIAgent,
   tools,
 });

 // Run the agent
-const result = await agentExecutor.invoke({
+const result = await executor.invoke({
   input: 'What is my wallet balance?',
 });